A window on contemporary Arab culture

 Shubbak Festival 2017

 Shubbak has become a key moment in the arts calendar of the UK and the Arab World, bringing new and unexpected voices alongside established artists to new audiences every two years.
-This year’s festival will take place in London from 1 – 16 July 2017.
-Tickets are available for select events now.
-The full programme will be released in Spring 2017.
-Follow us on social media, join our mailing list or contact us for more details.
+This year’s festival takes place in London from 1 – 16 July 2017.
+Tickets are on sale now and the full programme is available to download or view online.
+Follow us on social media or join our mailing list to follow the latest festival news and announcements.

 “The festival’s scope is ambitious… with expressions from varied regions and a thriving, vibrant diaspora” Metro